The Russians Are Coming

-"The Russians Are Coming" is an episode of the BBC sitcom, Only Fools and Horses.
+"The Russians Are Coming" is an episode of the BBC sitcom Only Fools and Horses.
 It was first screened on 13 October 1981, as the final episode of series 1.
 In the episode, Del buys a nuclear fallout shelter and, anticipating a nuclear war, the Trotters decide to build it.

 Synopsis

 Del Boy purchases a pile of bricks and discovers several boxes of lead underneath.
 Rodney finds some old paperwork with the lead and discovers that it is intended for a do it yourself nuclear fallout shelter.
 The episode was first screened during the Soviet–Afghan War, and Rodney persuades Del that, with the fear of World War III looming, they should build the shelter rather than sell the lead.
 Del agrees to test out living in the shelter over the weekend.

 Several potential locations for the shelter, including Grandad's allotment and Grandad's own idea of an area in the New Forest, prove unworkable as the trio are unable to beat the four-minute warning, due to being pulled over by the police.

 The rest of the episode is set in the shelter, where the conversation turns to war and the potential aftermath of the impending conflict.
-Del suggests that the present generation of British youngsters have been "denied their birth right of a war", which sparks an angry response from Grandad, who gives a sombre "war is hell" speech.
-The episode ends with Del dreaming aloud of what could become of the world in the event of nuclear fallout, while the camera zooms out to reveal the location of the Trotters' fallout shelter; on the roof of their tower block, Nelson Mandela House.
+Del suggests that the present generation of British youngsters have been "denied their birth right of a war", which sparks an angry response from Grandad, who gives a sombre "war is hell" speech relaying his own experiences of seeing disfigured veterans at the end of World War I. The episode ends with Del dreaming aloud of what could become of the world in the event of nuclear fallout, while the camera zooms out to reveal the location of the Trotters' fallout shelter; on the roof of their tower block, Nelson Mandela House.